quixio/quix-docs/docs/platform/tutorials/telemetry-data/telemetry-data.md

 Deploy an app:

-1. Click Samples on the left hand menu
+1. Click code samples on the left hand menu

 2. Search for Streamlit Dashboard